The-Fat-Ninjiko/business_name_generator/README.md

 ## Getting Started

+This is an mobile application bulid using Flutter, its main goal is to generate new names for small business.

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: